Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires the name of the farm to test as string Available for Horizon 8 2103 and later.

+    `check_machine_name_availability(self, machine_name: str) ‑> dict`
+    :   Checks if the given name is available for machine creation.

+        Requires the name of the application to test as string Available for Horizon 8 2103 and later.

+    `check_rds_server_name_availability(self, machine_name: str) ‑> dict`
+    :   Checks if the given prefix is available for RDS Server creation.

+        Requires the name of the RDS Server to test as string Available for Horizon 8 2103 and later.

     `delete_application_pool(self, application_pool_id: str)`
     :   Deletes an application pool.